nishanthdass/RAG-fact-checker/README.md

 ## Getting Started

 ## Backend Setup:
-Follow these steps to set up the backend of the **Political Fact Checker** project.
+Follow these steps to set up the backend of the **RAG Fact Checker** project.

 ### 1. Clone the Repository